-With iOS 15, users got a chance to temporarily mute notifications for an hour or a whole day on a per-app basis.
+With iOS 15, users could temporarily mute notifications for an hour or a whole day on a per-app basis.
 This feature is beyond useful especially when dealing with annoying alerts, like those annoying Snapchat notifications that you’ll probably want to mute.

 A quick left swipe followed by Options and you are already there.
 A much simpler, faster, and more nuanced way to mute notifications on your iPhone.
 However, what happens if you want to unmute notifications on your iPhone but you can’t find them?
 Some iPhone users were wondering the same.
-We gave our best to provide an explanation.
+We gave our best to explain.